 What is a Walkover Survey?

-A walkover survey allows the assessor to see visible signs of contamination at a site to determine the potential risk to site users or to confirm the absence of such contamination.
+A walkover survey allows the assessor to identify visible signs of contamination at a site, in order to determine the potential risk to site users or to confirm the absence of such contamination.
 Walkover surveys are commonly be carried out as part of wider contaminated land risk assessments, and are often recommended by local authorities for contaminated land investigations produced to support planning applications or comply with planning conditions.

 How to conduct a walkover survey? - In order to carry out a Phase 1 Preliminary Risk Assessment (desk study), the first phase of a contaminated land investigation, a walkover survey will usually be required to allow the assessor to identify visual or olfactory evidence of contamination on a site that would otherwise be impossible to identify without visiting the site.
-A walkover survey for a contaminated land investigation is a simple process that involves visiting a site to make observations of potential contamination sources and pathways.
+A walkover survey for a contaminated land investigation is a straightforward process that involves visiting a site to make observations of potential contamination sources and pathways.

 Conceptual Site Model - Once potential sources of contamination have been determined by the walkover survey, potential pathways are identified to assess the possibility of pollutant linkages being present.
 This will involve collecting information on the: